 We do not have a food option available.
 We suggest you bring snacks and plenty of water.
-There are great restaurants nearby for celebrating your skydive!
+There are great restaurants nearby for celebrating your skydive after you jump!

 - What if my question wasn’t answered?

-If you have additional questions, please use our contact form or call us directly at (636) 524-5244 Thursday through Sunday from 8am to 6pm.
+If you have additional questions, please use our contact form or call us directly at (636) 524-5244 any day of the week from 8am to 6pm.

 - What is a single tandem fee?

 Guests who are jumping alone may be assessed a single fee of $40.
-We will do our best to place you with another single rider, however you can avoid this fee by bringing a friend to jump or purchasing a media package.
+We will do our best to place you with another single rider, however you can avoid this fee by bringing a friend to jump with you or by purchasing a media package.